Helping you grow closer to God

 In chapter 7, there are just negative circumstances.
 No one did anything wrong, they just don’t have any people, don’t have any money, and they can’t do it.
 Then what are we going to do?

-And then in chapter 8 the big problem is - because the nation disobeyed God’s discipline came in, and they found themselves in a situation.
+And then in chapter 8 the big problem is you know what?
+Because the nation disobeyed God’s discipline came in, and they found themselves in a situation.
+And then you notice that I said, “Here’s Nehemiah’s response to each one of those.
+I put that in your chart.
+And then just for fun, I put our typical response so that you could compare them.

-But the theme is the timeless truth: “I can do all things through Christ who gives me strength.”
+But the theme, the theme of all of them if you go down through the chart is the timeless truth: “I can do all things through Christ who gives me strength.”
 That’s the timeless truth.
 That’s true of your adversity.
 I don’t know what you’re going through.
 God does.
 I don’t know what you’re feeling, but I’ve had those feelings.
 Jesus had those feelings.
 He wanted to give up.
 He wanted to opt out.
 He wanted to quit.

 What’s He saying?
 “I’m going to press ahead.”
 What He says to the Father is, in the power of the Holy Spirit, “I can make it through anything with Your help and strength.”

 I came across a little motto, if you will, that has really helped me.
-In fact, the other morning, I injured something, and so I haven’t been able to work out.
+In fact, I injured something, and so I haven’t been able to work out.
 And my history has been, I like to work out, and so I’ve never had much problem being motivated.

 But I got injured, and so I’ve not done it for a while, like I want to.
 And now – maybe some of you can identify – I’m trying to get back with it.
 And my motivation is gone.